GabrielMoreau/uvmat-doc/help/README.md

 These functions can transform fields into polar coordinates, do image filtering, Fourier transform, signal analysis for a 1D input field...
 Other functions can be easily written using those as templates.
-The general form of such functions is DataOut=transform_fct(DataIn,XmlData,DataIn_1,XmlData_1) where Data is an input field object, as described in [#a5.2FieldrepresentationasMatlabstructure section 5.2], and XmlData the content of the XML file Imadoc, as stored in the UVMAT GUI.
+The general form of such functions is DataOut=transform_fct(DataIn,XmlData,DataIn_1,XmlData_1) where Data is an input field object, as described in [section 5.2](#52-field-representation-as-matlab-structure), and XmlData the content of the XML file Imadoc, as stored in the UVMAT GUI.
-XmlData contains in particular the element [GeometryCalib] containing the calibration parameters, see [#a8.2TheGUIgeometry_calib.fig section 8.2].
+XmlData contains in particular the element [GeometryCalib] containing the calibration parameters, see [section 8.2](#82-the-gui-geometry-calibfig).

 ### 4.7 Succession of operations